Jerry-F-1/ha-gtfs-rt-irl/README.md

 3. Rename the download file as you like e.g. ireland.zip, this name will be part of the configuration in Home Assistant
 4. Create a new direstory in your Home Assistant config folder called "gtfs"
 5. Upload the schedule data zip file e.g. ireland.zip to the gtfs folder
-6. Also create a new folder called "custom_omponents" and inside that folder create a folder called "gtfs-rt-irl"
+6. Also create a new folder called "custom_components" and inside that folder create a folder called "gtfs-rt-irl"
 7. Download this reporistory as a Zip file and unzip
 6. Copy the unzipped files to the custom_components/gtfs-rt-irl folder
 7. Configue the sensor in Home Assistant, see below